King Stephen, was born to Stephen-Henry, Count of Blois and his wife Adela, daughter of William I

 The Rout of Winchester

-Matilda was unable to continue the war without Robert of Gloucester and refused to make peace with Stephen’s wife and so it was agreed that Robert of Gloucester would be swapped for Stephen and both were released.
+Matilda was unable to continue the war without Robert of Gloucester and refused to make peace with Stephen’s wife.
+It was agreed that Robert of Gloucester would be swapped for Stephen and both were released.

 Robert of Gloucester put Wilton Castle, where Stephen was staying, under siege.
-However, Stephen was able to break free.
+However, Stephen was able to break free and the siege failed.

 Geoffrey, Earl of East Anglia rose up against Stephen and planned a march south to London.